+Figure 8.1.2: 1651.7 MHz (Option 1) UE Duplexer TX-ANT and ANT-RX Frequency Responses

-The figures also show the operator requirement for Tx-Rx isolation (50 dB) and the Tx and Rx insertion losses (in dotted line).
-The filter vendor has affirmed that these requirements can be met over normal manufacturing variations and a temperature range of -20 to +85°C. The vendor has further stated that the maximum shift in the nominal center frequency over manufacturing and temperature variations is +/- 3 MHz.
-It is evident from the frequency response plots that both insertion loss and adjacent band rejection requirements will continue to be met in spite of the above frequency shift.
+The vendor has confirmed that these performance objectives can be met over typical manufacturing variations and a temperature range of -20 to +85°C. The vendor has further stated that the maximum shift in the nominal center frequency over manufacturing and temperature variations is +/- 3 MHz.
+It is evident from the depicted, nominal room temperature frequency response plots that both passband insertion loss and TX-RX isolation requirements will continue to be met in spite of the above frequency shift.